Car-free adventures aroundStourbridgeWest Midlands

 3. Explore the Rock Houses at Kinver

-250 millions years ago the prehistoric winds whipped the red dune and desert sands into layers of soft, sunset-coloured rock.
+250 million years ago the prehistoric winds whipped the red dune and desert sands into layers of soft, sunset-coloured rock.
 Iron age settlers built a fort on top of the cliff, with commanding views across the nearby countryside, but seventeenth century workers carved homes into the rock itself and made comfortable houses inside these naturally summer-cool and winter-cosy sandstone walls.
 In 1861, eleven families – nearly 50 people – lived in the caves at Holy Austin Rock, just above Kinver.

 - The National Trust has restored the Rock Houses, complete with orchard and allotments, and tea room for visitors.
-They’re open daily from 11am to 4pm and it costs £5.20 to explore them.
+They’re open daily.

-- How to get to Kinver Edge and the Rock Houses: Bus 228 from Stourbridge runs to Kinver every hour and takes 25 minutes to get there.
+- How to get to Kinver Edge and the Rock Houses: Bus 242 from Stourbridge runs to Kinver regularly and takes 30 minutes to get there.
 The village is packed with pubs and tea rooms so you’ll be spoiled for choice when it comes to refreshments.

 - Get off at either of the stops on the High Street and walk up Stone Lane and Compton Road (about ten minutes) following signs for the Rock Houses.